Bombardier unveils revamped small business jet to compete with Embraer

-LAS VEGAS, Oct 21 (Reuters) - Bombardier on Monday unveiled its revamped Liberty Learjet 75 corporate plane, betting that extra legroom and a lower price tag would help the Canadian company beat back competition from Embraer SA’s market leading model.
+LAS VEGAS (Reuters) - Bombardier (BBDb.TO) on Monday unveiled its revamped Liberty Learjet 75 corporate plane, betting that extra legroom and a lower price tag would help the Canadian company beat back competition from Embraer SA’s (EMBR3.SA) market leading model.

 Bombardier and Embraer are both turning to their corporate jet divisions for growth after shedding control of their commercial aviation programs.